 The PCI SSC provides a variety of informational tools, resources, and worksheets on their website that will help guide you through the Self-Assessment Questionairre or a higher level of PCI Compliance requirement.
 You can to download these tools in the PCI SSC Documents Library.

-Merchants in Levels 1-3 will most likely be contacted by their gateway or the payment card brands they offer to complete higher tier requirements for compliance.
+Their gateway or the payment card brands they offer will most likely contact Level 1-3 merchants to complete higher tier requirements for compliance.
 This may include a quarterly independent scan by a merchant-qualified vendor such as Trustwave.
 Level 1 Merchants may require an annual on-site security audit.

-If you a using Stripe or Braintree and serve your checkout page over SSL, you (as the merchant) have done everything necessary to comply with the Payment Card Industry Data Security Standards.
+If you a using Stripe and serve your checkout page over SSL, you (as the merchant) have done everything necessary to comply with the Payment Card Industry Data Security Standards.

 Our Stripe integration uses the Stripe.js method to collect credit card (and other similarly sensitive) details without having the information touch your server.

-The customer information that is saved in your database includes the payment method’s last 4 digits and expiration date.
-With Stripe, as well as Braintree, the rest is never posted to your WordPress site’s server.
+Your database saves only the payment method’s last 4 digits and expiration date from the customer’s information.
+Stripe never posts the rest to your WordPress site’s server.

 Other Gateways and PCI Compliance

-PayPal Express and PayPal Standard all process payment offsite, so there is less need to explore PCI Compliance if your primary gateway is in this list.
+Sites using our PayPal Gateway Add On process payment offsite, so there is less need to explore PCI Compliance if this is your primary gateway.

 Read More About PCI Compliance and Your Gateway